Center for Student Diversity

 African American Student Development (AASD) supports, promotes and enhances the intellectual, academic, social and personal development of African, Afro-Caribbean and African American students.
-AASD provides programs and services that enhance the students’ overall experience at Towson and increase awareness and appreciation of African, Afro-Caribbean and African American culture.
-We also assist the university in the recruitment and retention of students from these populations.
+AASD provides programs and services that enhance the students’ overall experience at TU and increase awareness and appreciation of African, Afro-Caribbean and African American culture.
+We also assist TU in the recruitment and retention of students from these populations.

 Asian, Pacific Islander & Desi American Student Development

 The Asian, Pacific Islander & Desi American Student Development Program offers events and spearheads initiatives that focus on social, political and cultural issues pertaining to Asian, Pacific Islander & Desi American communities.
 The program supports Asian, Pacific Islander & Desi American students’ transition and adjustment to college life by working in close collaboration with individual students and student organizations.

 Campus Ministries represents a variety of faith communities on campus through the support of staff assigned to TU.
 Several campus ministers advise student religious organizations, provide personal ministry and counseling, lead theological discussions and provide other religious and spiritual support.
 Campus Ministries sponsors speakers, films and discussions on contemporary issues.
 The goal of Campus Ministries is to promote understanding and appreciation of religious diversity and serve the religious and spiritual needs of the campus community.

 Cultural Competency Education